toddledev/documentation/docs/05-the-editor/03-bottom-bar/index.md

 2. **Undo/Redo**: Revert or restore recent changes
 3. **Zoom controls**: Adjust and view the current zoom level
 4. **Test mode**: Toggle between editing and testing your application
+5. **Export as web component**: Generate a web component for use in other web projects
-5. **Preview**: Open the current page in a new browser tab to test
+6. **Preview**: Open the current page in a new browser tab to test
-6. **View changes**: See all modifications made in the current branch
+7. **View changes**: See all modifications made in the current branch

 ::: info
 The [kbd]Export as web component[kbd] button is only available when editing components, not pages.